 When thinking of iconic places in San Francisco, one can’t help but think of the stunning and historic Fairmont San Francisco.
 This AAA Four-Diamond luxury hotel has been the scene for numerous movies, celebrities, and is on the National Register of Historic Places.
 We loved our stay at this historic and centrally located hotel in San Francisco.

 Each of the 606 rooms and suites is lavishly decorated as is the hotel grounds itself.
-If you get the chance, stop by the The Venetian Room where Tony Bennett first sang “I Left My Heart in San Francisco” and witness the giant Gingerbread House being built in November for the holidays, the smell of the gingerbread is enough to make you want to stay!
+If you get the chance, stop by The Venetian Room where Tony Bennett first sang “I Left My Heart In San Francisco” and witness the giant Gingerbread House being built in November for the holidays, the smell of the gingerbread is enough to make you want to stay!

-Other places to eat while in San Francisco
+Other Places to Eat in San Francisco

 Eight AM is a small cafe with a compact setting and relatively plain decor but the service and food are definitely something to write home about.
 I personally liked the menu variety and the ability to customize your entrees such as choosing two bagel fix-ups and avocado toast three ways.
 I was craving a sweet breakfast this morning and chose to order their fresh berries waffle which was dang delicious – now I want to go back to try that avocado toast!